Javacord/Website/docs/wiki/getting-started/faq.md

 Here you will find answers to some of the most asked questions.

+## Q: Why do I receive empty (no content) messages in i.e. the MessageCreateListener?

+You are missing the privileged `MESSAGE_CONTENT` intent.
+For more information of how to enable privileged intents and enable them in your code see [Gateway Intents](../basic-tutorials/gateway-intents.md).

 ## Q: What is `...` in the code examples?

 You have to replace the `...` with an instance that can be assigned to the datatype seen left.